quynhanh11122003/AI-HANDSIGN/README.md

-# HandTranslatorASLalphabet 🤚🌐
+# AI-HANDSIGN 🤚🌐
-Ứng dụng AI trong nhận diện ký hiệu ngôn ngữ ASL và chuyển đổi thành văn bản hỗ trợ giao tiếp cho người khiếm thính

 ## Description 📋

-HandTranslatorASLalphabet is a project that utilizes Mediapipe technology and deep learning models to translate the American Sign Language (ASL) alphabet in real-time.
+AI-HANDSIGN is a project that utilizes Mediapipe technology and deep learning models to translate the American Sign Language (ASL) alphabet in real-time.
 It enables deaf and mute individuals to communicate more easily with those who do not know sign language.

 ## How It Works? 🚀